 One of these solutions should’ve fixed your HEIC/HEVC issue.
 However, the problem may run a bit deeper.
 There are ways to correct this manually.
 Still, they involve accessing specific registry/BIOS settings that are pretty touchy.

-Alternatively, you can open the Get Help app by going to Start and typing in “Get Help.”
-That will open up a chat with a virtual assistant.
-If none of the solutions that the bot provides help, you’ll get a chance to talk to a live person.
+- Alternatively, you can open the Get Help app by going to Start and typing in “Get Help.”
+This will open up a chat with a virtual assistant, if none of the solutions that the bot provides help, you’ll get a chance to talk to a live person.

 Many users have reported problems with HEIC files.
 Hopefully, Microsoft will deal with this soon.
 In the meantime, follow this guide to solve this photo/video extension issue.